javascriptpoet/notes/daily/general.md

 learned why calligraphy and made it part of my coding syntax wired up another mexican restaurant in the hood as a trade partner all w/o leaving my van yet, but, a fat lonboarding expedition is coming and so is mexican dinner after, delivered to my van.

+#Fb 11, 17
+##my wardrobe is def improving
+found another brand new marmot jacket abandoned for days in the middle of the street.
+I'm starting to eat like a king munching on falafels, mouth melting fudge muffins and tofu sushi.
+My hygiene is better as well with access to the campus gym at the top of a funky long boarding line.
+I like my life.
+With the growing season coming, I'll have access to the whole organic farm next to the world class longboarding resort of el cerrito.
+For the time being, I'll be helping them with kick ass aquaponic system.
+Sooo much to do with sooo many friends to have.
+I'm blown away how many good vibes are all around me.
+I think its been three years since I stopped paying a dime for food.
+I feel healthiest I'v ever been, and happiest and freeest.

+##it was a really good day.
+a bike collections mission with ebfnb was a big success. got to meet really cool people, got a ton of food i usually never see.
+Did not even realize how hungry i was for certain tastes.
+Got access to the omni building and all its inhabitants.
+There is always an event going on and a lot of food getting served.
+A building with no walls and everything is shared between all kinds of groups.
+Everything in it created and treasured and fought for by all involved.
+A really active hacker space where i can contribute with the skills i learned.
+Perhaps start teaching people what i know.
+I can sense a lot of interes